Biden rallies for LGBTQ+ rights as he looks to shake off an uneven debate performance

 The president then introduced singer Elton John who said it was "one of the biggest honors of my life to be here today” and offered an expletive against suggestions that activists would be wiling to cede ground in the fight for gay rights.

 Biden's often halting first debate against Republican Donald Trump has some in his party worried about whether he's up for the rigors of the campaign's final months.
-Biden didn't mention the debate but briefly called up to the stage Democratic New York Sen. Kirsten Gillibrand who declared, “He's a fighter.”
+The president didn't mention the debate but briefly called to the stage Democratic New York Sen. Kirsten Gillibrand who declared, "He's a fighter."

 Even before the debate, Biden was trying to boost support within the Democratic-leaning gay community after losing ground with Black and Latino adults and other demographic groups that helped elect him in 2020 and whose strong backing he needs to win reelection in November.